Sunday, October 26, 2025

 Drop Off, Pick Up, and Safety

-We will strive to meet every Girl Scout safety recommendation.
+We strive to meet every Girl Scout safety recommendation.
 All girls must be signed in and out by a parent/guardian each day.
-If she is going home with someone else, we must receive a note from the parent.
+If she is going home with someone else, we must receive a hand-written note from the parent.
+Please do not email this information.
 Please pick up your camper on time.
 No supervision will be provided before 8:45 or after 2:15 pm.

 What About...?